cknowles-moz/hwine-github-org-scripts/binder/conda/README.md

 The usual sequence to update an environment is:

-1. Start Jupyter without mounting the local environment ("`make run-dev`").
+1. Start Jupyter without mounting the local environment ("`make run`").
 2. Open the Jupyter console, and start a new terminal session.
 3. Activate the environment you need to modify, usually "notebook" ("`conda activate notebook`").